vardhanvarri/WiDS-An_Intro_To_RL/README.md

 *Assignments are given itself in the Tutorial files.

 Tentative Deadline- The submission deadline for the assignments will be 23:59, 17th December 2024

+# Week 2
+For this week you are expected to go through Lecture 1 and Lecture 2 of David Silver's Google DeepMind RL Playlist (link is there on GitHub repo) and cover Chapter 2 of Sutton & Barto's RL textbook(pdf is available on GitHub repo) for Multi-Armed Bandits.
+Your Assignment will be based on Multiarmed bandits.
+We have uploaded the assignment for Week 2 on the drive available above.

+# Week 3